On an Information and Control Architecture for Future Electric Energy Systems: The Present Architecture of Electric Energy Systems

 \subsubsection{Transmission System Operations}

-The ISO is responsible for running the wholesale market into which GENCOs (Loop 2\footnote{The Control Loops are numbered and shown in Figure \ref{fig:old_loops}, and described in Section \ref{sec:controlhierarchy}}) and DISCOs (Loop 8) submit their offers and bids for power, respectively.
+The ISO is responsible for running the wholesale market into which GENCOs (Loop 2 in Figure \ref{fig:old_loops}) and DISCOs (Loop 8) submit their offers and bids for power, respectively.
 The wholesale market run by the ISO consists of two stages: the day-ahead market and the real-time market.
 In turn the GENCOs are responsible for procuring fuel (Loop 1) for fulfilling the schedules determined by the ISO.
 The ISO has to take into consideration several other issues including how to ensure reliable delivery of power in the event of disruptions aka contingencies.
 The ISO also has a number of other functions needed for the reliable operation of the transmission level grid, including administering products for energy, ancillary services, capacity and financial transmission rights.
 The ISO also coordinates with the TRANCOs on transmission system outage scheduling and planning (Loop 3).
 The TRANCOs are responsible for maintenance of transmission equipment (Loop 5).
 In non-ISO areas the vertically integrated electric companies continue to be responsible for both transmission and distribution system operations.